 Print servers

 With Windows 8, IT pros can use Hyper-V virtualization and failover clustering to provide higher availability of resources and remove the need for special drivers.
 If one of the virtualized print servers fails, the print server automatically restarts.
 In the event of a hardware failure, the virtual print server will restart on the next Hyper-V server in the cluster.
-Print jobs sent from Windows 8 PCs to a printer shared on a Windows 8 print server go directly to the local branch office printer without having to first travel over the network to the remote print server.
+Print jobs sent from Windows 8 PCs to a printer shared on a Windows 8 print server go directly to the local printer without having to first travel over the network to the remote print server.
 Windows 8 provides a set of Windows PowerShell scripts that complement the current tools, giving more control for users and administrators to manage printers and print servers.
-Windows provides a consolidated set of Windows PowerShell print management scripts that let administrators automate common management tasks.

 Simpler print driver management and printer sharing

-Administrators do not need to load different driver packages onto the print server for different Windows 8 architectures.
-When the print server is running Windows 8, Windows 8 PCs don't need to download a driver binary to use a printer that works with the Windows 8 print driver model.
+Administrators don’t need to load different driver packages onto the print server for different Windows 8 architectures.
+When the print server is running Windows 8, Windows 8 PCs don't need to download a driver to use a printer that works with the Windows 8 print driver model.

 Single IPsec tunnel